People who have had a body or skin piercing performed with disposable equipment may donate blood.

 People who have had a tattoo may donate blood if disposable needles and single-use ink were used.

 The following groups of people are at risk for HIV or hepatitis infections and must NOT donate blood:

 - Past or present users of intravenous (IV) drugs not prescribed by a physician.

-- Any man who has had sexual contact with another man, even once, since 1977.
+- Any man who has had sexual contact with another man during the past 12 months.

 - People with hemophilia or related clotting disorders who have received clotting factor concentrates.

 - People who have accepted money or drugs for sex since 1977.

 - People who have been treated for syphilis or gonorrhea in the past 12 months.

 - People who have had sexual contact with people in any of the above categories in the past 12 months.